adrelanos/anon-meta-packages/README.md

 whonix-welcome-page, whonix-ws-start-menu-additions,
 ${misc:Depends}
 Recommends: anon-workstation-packages-recommended
-Description: Recommended packages for Whonix-Workstation
+Description: Recommended packages for Whonix-Workstation CLI
-# Recommended packages for Whonix-Workstation #
+# Recommended packages for Whonix-Workstation CLI #

-A metapackage, which installs packages, which are recommended for Whonix-Workstation, because they are useful for a Tor Workstation.
+A metapackage, which installs packages, which are recommended for command line interface (CLI) Whonix-Workstation, because they are useful for a Tor Workstation.

 Feel free to remove if you know what you are doing.